abelhabte/pause-timer-for-youtube/README.md

 # pause-timer-for-youtube

 Pause Timer for YouTube is a browser extension designed for efficiently consuming long-form content.
-Whether if it's a lecture/tutorial, documentary, or three-hour podcast, this tool allows you to schedule pauses based on video progress or actual real-time.
+Whether if it's a lecture/tutorial, documentary, or three-hour podcast, this tool allows you to schedule pauses based on video progress or real-time.

 ## Gallery